Comforting claims have circulated in recent days that there is nothing to fear from deepfakes. We profoundly disagree.

-Danielle Citron is the Morton & Sophia Macht Professor of Law at the University of Maryland Carey School of Law.
+Danielle Citron is a Professor of Law at Boston University School of Law and a 2019 MacArthur Fellow.
 She is the author of Hate Crimes in Cyberspace (Harvard University Press 2014).

 Subscribe to this Lawfare contributor via RSS.

 The good news is that Facebook is finally taking action against deepfakes.
 The bad news is that the platform’s new policy does not go far enough.